Patients Share Heart Attack Signs They Want Everyone to Know

 According to the American Heart Association, every 40 seconds someone in the United States suffers a heart attack.
 A heart attack occurs when the blood flow that carries oxygen to the heart muscle is severely reduced or cut off completely, and your body will generally react in a variety of ways.
-However, contrary to what you have seen in the movies, a heart attack isn’t always obvious, which is why knowing what symptoms to look out for can save your life.
+However, contrary to what you have seen in the movies, a heart attack isn't always obvious, which is why knowing what symptoms to look out for can save your life.
 Here are five personal stories of heart attack survivors revealing the various symptoms they experienced before and during their heart attacks.
-Read on—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+Read on—and to ensure your health and the health of others, don't miss these Signs Your Illness is Actually Coronavirus in Disguise.

 You Might Have Chest Discomfort